 Depression affects individuals of all ages and parts of the population.
 Its adverse symptoms are known to cause harmful effects to one’s well-being, hindering their ability to lead a healthy, happy life.
 A diagnosis of depression is based first and foremost on the appearance of depressive episodes—but what is a depressive episode?
 And how is it different from other aspects of this disorder?
 Read on to find out.

-The American Psychological Association (APA) defines a depressive episode as a period in one’s life of at least two weeks, during which they exhibit the requisite symptoms of major depressive disorder (MDD).
+The American Psychiatric Association (APA) defines a depressive episode as a period in one’s life of at least two weeks, during which they exhibit the requisite symptoms of major depressive disorder (MDD).
 The symptoms of MDD are diverse, and include the following:

 The APA’s Diagnostic and Statistical Manual’s fifth edition (DSM-V) states that a depressive episode must include a number of the above and other symptoms in order to meet the requirements for an official depressive episode diagnosis.

 An official MDD diagnosis can be given even after a single depressive episode has been recorded, in which case it would be considered a single-episode instance of MDD.
 An MDD diagnosis could also include more than one depressive episode, in which case it would be considered a recurrent episode case of MDD.

 Grief is considered the closest to a depressive episode (and to depression as a whole) one can experience.
 Indeed, grief and depressive episodes share many aspects, such as a deep and unrelenting emotional pain tied to a terrible sense of loss.

 They differ, however, in both the recognized source of their pain, and in which of their shared features are more commonly related to each experience.